 Pretty straightforward, right?

-It’s worth noting that with video, you can hang out virtually and do things like play music for someone, read them a book, demonstrate how to cook a recipe, watch grandkids build something with their Legos, show off a cool dance move, or practice yoga together.
+It’s worth noting that with video, you can hang out virtually and do things like play music for someone, read them a book, demonstrate how to cook a recipe, connect with long-distance grandkids, show off a cool dance move, or practice yoga together.

 Basically, get creative and enhance the “community” part of your life (one of the 5 Rings or Retirement) by leveraging free live chat tools.

 And don’t forget to check out our list of the 15 best retirement apps that go beyond just financial planning.

 Now is the time to leverage live chat and socialize virtually

 Armed with these four free live chat tools, please consider reaching out to someone through video chat as you practice social distancing.

 Whether you or the person on the other end need it more, social interaction is one of the most powerful ways to fight loneliness and stay healthy.